 Top Tip: Snickers will freeze quickly but Reese’s Pieces Cups stay soft forever.

 Winter Hiking Water & Hydration

 So far, I’ve had good luck with my reservoir/drinking tube.
-I keep it blown clear and it hasn’t yet frozen up.
+I keep it blown clear and tuck the mouthpiece inside my jacket.
+It hasn’t yet frozen up.
 But it’s right at the edge.
 I may switch to a pair of wide-mouth Nalgene water bottles, with some insulation.

 I sometimes pack a thermos of hot coffee.